-According to international standards of care, clinicians should explore gender identity openly and exploratively.
-The treatment strategy focuses on constant and supportive counseling of children and parents, helping to create a safe and accepting environment for children and adolescents where they can unfold their gender identity.
-The affirmative approach encourages children and adolescents to transition to the gender role that fits with their subjective identity.
+According to international standards of care, clinicans should explore gender identity openly and exploratively.
+Treatment strategy focuses on constant and supportive counseling of children and parents, helping to create a safe and accepting environment for children and adolescents where they can unfold their gender identity.
+The affirmative approach encourages children and adolescents to transition to the gender role that fits with his or her subjective identity.
 This includes for adolescents the option of medical interventions to facilitate gradual and age-appropriate developmental transitions, particularly the option of endocrine treatment, both by suppressing puberty and by subsequent gender-affirming hormone treatment.
-Medical treatment options should be offered to patients step by step after careful clinical assessments and re-assessments.
-Puberty suppression is a fully reversible intervention that can be seen as an important step to preparing the readiness for gender-affirming hormone treatment both in the gender dysphoric adolescent and his or her social environment.
+Medical treatment options should be offered to patients step by step after careful clinical assessments and re-assessments [20].
+Puberty suppression as a fully reversible intervention can be seen as an important step to prepare the readiness for gender-affirming hormone treatment both in the gender dysphoric adolescent and his or her social environment [21].
 It can also be helpful in cases when further time is needed for an adolescent with GD to explore his or her gender identity.
-A shared decision-making process for the treatment options is recommended. clinicians should evaluate the adolescent's capacity for consent, helping the adolescent to reach the required capabilities for informed consent [20-24]
+A shared decision making process for the treatment options is recommended, clinicians should evaluate the adolescent's capacity for consent, helping the adolescent to reach the required capabilities for an informed consent [22].